-Croatia: Private investment in first Biogas Power Plant15.
-May 2015. / SEE Energy News
+Croatia: Private investment in first Biogas Power Plant, SEE Energy News

 The Croatian company EPI Consulting in cooperation with foreign partners has started the implementation of the project for constructing small biogas power plants in Croatia.
 The contract on the construction of the first power plant was signed by the mayor of Sisak Kristina Ikić Baniček and the representative of EPI Consulting Pavle Pavković.